MS in Computer Science Software Development

 The primary goal of the computer science software development program is to prepare students for the challenges faced by professionals in this rapidly changing field.
 Students may select from a broad base of advanced courses in software design and development, systems programming, database design and programming, computer architecture, distributed systems, artificial intelligence, game design and programming, web technology, networking and computer graphics.

 The recently revised Software Development curriculum includes both cloud computing and mobile computing areas of specialization and prepares graduates for a rapidly evolving job market and emerging trends in the field.
 Visit the MS in Computer Science courses page for detailed descriptions.

-New Software Development Course Requirements
+Software Development Course Requirements

 Required Core Courses (16 credits)